 Ibid., 242.

 Zach GarrisSee More Essays

-Zachary Garris (J.D., M.Div.) is an attorney in Ann Arbor, Michigan.
+Zachary Garris (J.D., M.Div.) is the pastor of Bryce Avenue Presbyterian Church in White Rock, NM (PCA).
 He is author of Masculine Christianity and editor of Dabney on Fire: A Theology of Parenting, Education, Feminism, and Government.
 He writes at KnowingScripture.com and TeachDiligently.com.